RuddyKay/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow
-My name is Ruddy and like reading ans baking.
+My name is Ruddy and I like reading and baking.